 Our diplomas carry several kinds of degrees.
-Most 4-year higher vocational education programmes will result in a Bachelor of Science (BSc) degree, others in Bachelor of Business Administration (BBA) or Bachelor (Ba) degree.
-If you attend a Master degree programme at VHL University of Applied Sciences, you will receive a Master of Science (MSc) degree.
+Most 4-year programmes of universities of applied sciences will result in a Bachelor of Science (BSc) degree, others in a Bachelor of Business Administration (BBA) or Bachelor (Ba) degree.
+If you attend a Master's degree programme at Van Hall Larenstein University of Applied Sciences, you will receive a Master of Science (MSc) degree.

 What are the differences between Dutch academic degrees?

-Until 2014 there was a distinction between the degree titles of universities of applied sciences and those of research universities.
+Until 2014 there was a distinction between the degrees of universities of applied sciences and those of research universities.
 If you graduated from a university of applied sciences, you automatically received a Bachelor (Ba) degree.
-Since 2014 however, higher vocational study programmes that have recently been accredited will earn you the same kind of degree as study programmes at research universities.
+Since 2014 however, study programmes that have recently been accredited will award you the same kind of degree as study programmes at research universities.

-Whether you attain a Bachelor of Science or a Bachelor of Business Administration degree depends on your chosen programme.
-The corresponding degrees have been determined by the Dutch government for each study programme.
+Whether you obtain a Bachelor of Science or a Bachelor of Business Administration degree depends on your chosen programme.
+The corresponding degrees have been determined by the

 Study programmes with a somewhat older accreditation will keep awarding the Bachelor degree (Ba) until their renewed accreditation.

-Overview of academic degrees awarded at VHL as of January 1, 2015
+Overview of academic degrees awarded at Van Hall Larenstein as of 1 January 2015

-Below is an overview of the degrees awarded at VHL as of January 1, 2015.
-Degrees earned in 2014 that in retrospect should have been awarded another title, can be exchanged for diplomas with a new degree title.
-Graduates to whom this applies will receive a personal message on this matter in October or November 2015.
+Below is an overview of the degrees awarded at Van Hall Larenstein from 1 January 2015.
+Degrees obtained in 2014 that in retrospect should have been awarded another title, can be exchanged for diplomas with a new degree title.
+Graduates to whom this applies received a personal message on this matter in October or November 2015.